Homebrew/homebrew-bundle/README.md

 ## Versions and lockfiles

-Homebrew is a [rolling release](https://en.wikipedia.org/wiki/Rolling_release) package manager so does not support installing arbitrary older versions of software.
+Homebrew is a [rolling release](https://en.wikipedia.org/wiki/Rolling_release) package manager so it does not support installing arbitrary older versions of software.
-If your software needs specific pinned versions, consider [`whalebrew`](https://github.com/whalebrew/whalebrew) lines in your `Brewfile` to install [Docker](https://www.docker.com) containers).
+If your software needs specific pinned versions, consider [`whalebrew`](https://github.com/whalebrew/whalebrew) lines in your `Brewfile` to install [Docker](https://www.docker.com) containers.

 After a successful `brew bundle` run, it creates a `Brewfile.lock.json` to record the environment.
 If a future `brew bundle` run fails, you can check the differences between `Brewfile.lock.json` to debug.
-As it can contain local environment information that varies between systems, it not worth committing to version control on multi-user repositories.
+As it can contain local environment information that varies between systems, it's not worth committing to version control on multi-user repositories.

-Disable generation of the `Brewfile.lock.json` file by setting the environment variable with `export HOMEBREW_BUNDLE_NO_LOCK=1` or by using command-line argument `brew bundle --no-lock`.
+Disable generation of the `Brewfile.lock.json` file by setting the environment variable with `export HOMEBREW_BUNDLE_NO_LOCK=1` or by using the command-line argument `brew bundle --no-lock`.

 ## Tests